nohatekate/Memory/README.md

 **Planned Future Enhancements**
   - Shuffle All Cards-
   - Timer
       use timer for tracking how long it takes player to make all matching pairs keep track of best time
   - flip animation to show images
   - flip animation to automatically flip card to not showing when guess is incorrect
-  - 20 card (option for number of cards to match)
+  - Option for number of cards to match each game
   - CSS allow for screen size changes / media queries
+  - Do not allow clikcs on matched pairs

 **Known Bugs**
   - Can reclick on an already matched pair repeatedly and win game on same matching pair
+  - Can reclick on one already matched card - causes game to reevaluate card with next card clicked

 https://excalidraw.com/#json=H9_7MkksRv6yMVjNMy1DM,t-7nJhcbdDbQpFclek9vzA